-- Working with the Head of School, Executive Headteacher to write the SEND policy. - Coordinating all of the provision for pupils with special educational needs or disabilities. - Ensuring that parents/carers are: - Made aware of any concerns regarding their child's progress. - Involved in supporting their child's development. - Involved in evaluating and reviewing their child's progress towards set targets. - Liaising with outside agencies to support children's development. - Updating the school's SEND register. - Ensuring that there are in-depth records of children's needs, targets and progress. - Providing support and training to teachers and teaching assistants so that they can help all children to reach their potential.
+- Working with the Headteacher to write the SEND policy. - Coordinating all of the provision for pupils with special educational needs or disabilities. - Ensuring that parents/carers are: - Made aware of any concerns regarding their child's progress. - Involved in supporting their child's development. - Involved in evaluating and reviewing their child's progress towards set targets. - Liaising with outside agencies to support children's development. - Updating the school's SEND register. - Ensuring that there are in-depth records of children's needs, targets and progress. - Providing support and training to teachers and teaching assistants so that they can help all children to reach their potential.

-The Head of school working in conjunction with the Executive Headteacher is responsible for:
+The Headteacher is responsible for: